me

 faq

-Long Answer: I teach private lessons through what I call “Studio O”.
-The name is partially a spin off of the Cheerios boxes I use for my art, and partially on the shape of the wheels I use to get on location.
-Because my lessons come to you!
+Long Answer: I teach private lessons through “Studio O”.
+The name is half a spin off of the Cheeri”o”s boxes I use for the art, and half on the shape of the wheels I use to get on location—because my lessons come to you!
 Since I don’t have a studio space of my own (as a college student) I offer mobile lessons within a certain distance, which I bring supplies to and teach at your convenience!
 I offer entirely customizable small group and individual lessons for competitive rates, that cater to the student’s level and helps them grow how they want to grow.
+Schedule one today via the events page!

-Long Answer: If not, I’d love to get to know you first!
-Because I believe art is best made without the incentive of money: if I don’t want to make it, I don’t.
-Therefore I tend to only complete commissions for friends, family, and people I’ve met in person.
-Mainly so that I can hand-deliver the items and see their excited reactions firsthand.
-Honestly the most rewarding part of any project is that reaction, and if I don’t have it at the end, most projects simply aren’t worth it.
+Long Answer: I believe art is best made without the incentive of money, so I tend to only complete commissions for friends, family, and people I’ve met in person.
+This is mainly so that I can hand-deliver the items and see their excited reactions firsthand.
+Honestly, the most rewarding part of any project is that reaction, and if I don’t have it at the end, most projects simply aren’t worth it.
+Instead of commissions, I offer lessons!
+So instead of taking a lot of your money, I can take a little, AND teach you how to make your own awesome stuff.
+(And I get to see your reaction the whole time!)
+Win-win.

 Long Answer: I aim to design either a meaningful decoration or a practical product each time I create.
 I am often irked by purposeless art, however I understand art is sometimes more about the process than the result.
 Crayons, for example.
 I love ‘em, but I use them for fun, not for finesse.
 For these reasons and more, I often choose to stick with cardboard as my primary medium, as it is not overly expensive, but can hold plenty of meaning and memories.